tuomasx/CharacterCreatorSheet/README.md

 Version 1.3.2 - 20.4.2023
 - Migrated All project files to a src folder to fix path on the default folder created when cloning from git
+- Changed File path to get current location root and use it to find the image